 Even if the option is omitted, the difference from the Hypervisor times of all PPARs as in the case that the -a option is specified.

--p ppar_id Specifies the PPAR-ID to display the difference from the system time.
-Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.
+-p ppar_id Specifies the PPAR-ID to display the difference from the system

 EXAMPLE 1 Display the difference between the system time and the Hypervisor time of PPAR-ID 1.